LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 There are 2 potential options to re-use the provided Docker image.

 ### a) Using the Docker image "as is":
-1. First you should download the image from GHCR.
+1. First you can download the image from GHCR and verify that it's accessible.
 ```
 docker pull ghcr.io/lazauk/gpt4v-outofstock:latest
 ```